ChristoPy/adx-challenge-store/README.md

 #### Remove a product from the cart

 Remove a product from the shopping cart by clicking the "-" until the quantity reaches zero.

+#### Persistency

+The shopping cart is persisted in the browser's local storage, so it will be available even if the user closes the browser.